 Each node that Juju manages is referred to as a "unit".
-Generally speaking, when using Juju you interact with the applications at the application level.
+Generally speaking, when using Juju you interact with the services at the service level.
 There are times when working directly with units is useful though, particularly for debugging purposes.
 Juju provides a few different commands to make this easier.

 juju ssh command will connect you, via SSH, into a target unit.
 For

 juju ssh mysql/3

 This will start an SSH session on the 3rd mysql unit.
 This is useful for investigating things that happen on a unit, checking resources or viewing system logs.